python-websockets/websockets/docs/design.rst

 happen on the client side.
 On the server side, the opening handshake is managed by ``websockets`` and nothing results in a cancellation.

-Once the WebSocket connection is established, :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` and :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` mustn't get accidentally canceled if a coroutine that awaits them is canceled.
+Once the WebSocket connection is established, internal tasks :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` and :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` mustn't get accidentally canceled if a coroutine that awaits them is canceled.
 In other